storybookjs/react-native/MIGRATION.md

 **NOTE:** technically this is a breaking change and should be a 4.0.0 release according to semver.
 However, we're still figuring things out, and didn't think this change necessitated a major release.
 Please bear with us!

-### Typescript definitions
+### Moved TypeScript definitions

-Typescript users: we are in the process of moving our typescript definitions into [DefinitelyTyped](http://definitelytyped.org/).
-If you're using Typescript, starting in 3.1.0 you need to make sure your type definitions are installed:
+TypeScript users: we are in the process of moving our typescript definitions into [DefinitelyTyped](http://definitelytyped.org/).
+If you're using TypeScript, starting in 3.1.0 you need to make sure your type definitions are installed:

 ```sh
 npm install @types/node @types/react @types/storybook__react --save-dev
 ```

-### Deprecating head.html
+### Deprecated head.html

 We have deprecated the use of `head.html` for including scripts/styles/etc. into stories, though it will still work with a warning.